Every new mom needs some help, but it may not be the kind you’re thinking. Here’s how to REALLY help a new mom after baby arrives!

-Tell them that you’re on the way to the grocery store and while you’re there, you’re happy to grab some milk, eggs or bread.
-Or if they don’t want you spending your own money, offer to place an order with Peapod while you’re at their house so that they can just list things and have you do the computer work.
+Tell them that you’re on the way to the grocery store and while you’re there, you’re happy to grab some milk, eggs, or bread.
+If they don’t want you spending your own money, offer to place an order with a grocery delivery service like Instacart while you’re at their house so that they can just list things and have you do the computer work.
 Use their credit card so that they are paying the bill, but you’ve helped in the way they most felt comfortable.

 Offer to Hold the Baby

 Not all parents will want this kind of help – particularly if this is their first child.
 If they don’t want you (or anyone) to hold the baby, offer to do the things that they would be doing if they weren’t holding the baby.
-Wash some of the dishes in the sink, fold the clean clothes in the laundry basket or water the plants.
+Wash some of the dishes in the sink, fold the clean clothes in the laundry basket, or water the plants.
 Don’t even make a big deal about it, just grab the sponge while you are talking, give them a wink (or not), and start washing those dishes.

 Change your Expectations

 Those people who pay attention to your friend’s needs, boundaries, and challenges are the friends that she will remember when she can think a little bit more clearly.
 Sometimes the best way to be a friend is to allow your friend some space and not judge her for it.
-Let her know that you are there whenever they need you, send an “I love you” text once every few weeks, and be patient.
+Let her know that you are there whenever she needs you, send an “I love you” text once every few weeks, and be patient.
 A new normal will emerge eventually and you can figure out how to accommodate your friendship at that time.

 All parents need a little extra support after delivering a baby.
 No matter how independent they are, exhaustion, hormones, and caring for the new baby takes up a lot of time and focus.
 Take cues from your friend about what they can use, what help she would appreciate, and go from there.
-Even just having good intentions and understanding is a help on your end, so make that the number one focus and your friend will thank you.
+Even just having good intentions and understanding is a help on your end, so make that the number one focus, and your friend will thank you.